tqmark/2ndb/1. Projects/Rust/Owner ship.md

 Mutable references &mut T, which allow modifying the value.
 Only one mutable reference ua allow at a time to prevent data race

-Slices is a reference to a contiguous sequence within a collection, array or string, it allow safe access to a portion of the collection without ownership
+Slices is a reference to a contiguous sequence within a collection, array or string, it allow safe access to a portion of the collection without ownership slices is just peeking at a portion of the data without modifying the original data